cyberbotics/webots/docs/wiki_flu.md

 ## Convert worlds to ENU

-We have have a quite robust Python script that converts NUE worlds to ENU axis system:
+We have a quite robust Python script that converts NUE worlds to ENU axis system:
 ```
 python scripts/converter/convert_nue_to_enu.py /path/to/world/file.wbt
 ```